-Is there a maliciously secure MrNISC (without trusted setup)?
+Is there a maliciously secure MrNISC in the plain model (without trusted setup)?

-In order to have hope for a positive answer we must relax security in some way.
-Indeed, it is known that 4 rounds of communication are necessary even for secure two party computation if simulation has to be black-box [KO04].
+At first glance, it seems that a positive answer to this question would contradict known lower bounds.
+The work of [KO04] showed that four rounds of communication are necessary even for secure two-party computation, assuming a black-box simulator.
 Furthermore, even non-black-box simulation is impossible in two rounds if the simulator runs in polynomial time [GO94].
-Thus, we must use some relaxed notion of simulatability for the definition of secure computation.